Childhood Studies Minor

 Missouri Western State University offers an interdisciplinary minor in childhood studies.
 This minor is intended for those students who have child-related emphases in their major disciplines, such as juvenile delinquency, child psychology, or pediatrics or for those who simply wish to learn more about the subject of childhood.
 The minor will also provide a foundation of study for those students who intend to go on to professional or graduate school in order to study in child-related areas.
 This minor does not provide students with certification to teach in the state of Missouri.

 Each student interested in this minor should discuss with his or her major academic advisor which courses best fit that student's discipline and concentration area as well as which general studies courses need to be chosen to satisfy prerequisites.
-Minor declaration forms shall be kept on file by the Director of Childhood Studies.

 To insure that the minor is a truly interdisciplinary experience, at least three disciplines must be represented with no more than nine hours coming from any one discipline: